-Flatbed Scanner for Corn Hyperspectral Fluorescence and Near-Infrared Imaging
+Flatbed Scanner for Plants and Plant Materials Using Hyperspectral Fluorescence and NIR Imaging

 In a new design, a hyperspectral fluorescence system was combined with a high-speed near infrared (950-1700 nm) hyperspectral camera.
 The cameras were both focused on the upper surface of a 4” wide and 3 feet long glass surface.
 The illumination was an up to 160 mW, 405 nm laser line and a broad band quartz halogen line light pair.
 Samples could be lined up covering the glass surface.
 The arrangement allowed the measurement of corn cobs, individual kernels, leaves and any other samples placed on the glass surface without the need of refocusing either camera.
 The samples can be accessed and changed by simply opening the cover on top of the instrument.
 Selection of one or both cameras, scan length, scan speed and other measurement parameters were software selectable.
 The results were saved in standard imaging format for further analysis.
 The hyperspectral fluorescence and near-infrared images were processed with the kemoQuant™ software to obtain the images for each fluorescence components separately, or using big data methods, on a campus supercomputer.
 Beyond the initial application goals, many other types of samples, such as carrots, leaves, insects, minerals were measured, simply lining them on the glass sampling surface and initiating the scans of either cameras.